shaunzo/user-profiles/README.md

 # user-profiles
 A Next.js app to display a list of users with teh ability to click through to a user's info as well as the ability to sort, filter and search through profiles

+# To run this project
+Please ensure that you have Node.js installed on your system (https://nodejs.org/en/) as well as git (https://git-scm.com/)

+1. Navigate to a diectory on your system and run: `git clone git@github.com:shaunzo/user-profiles.git`
+2. On your terminal cd in the newly create folder within your directory and run:
+   `cd ./user-profiles && npm install`
+   If you run into permission errors and you are on a Mac or Linux syste, please run `sudo npm install`
+3. Run `npm run dev`
+4. Ensure that you have nothing running on http://localhost:3000.
+In a browser navigate to `http:localhost:3000`

 # Considerations
 ## Dummy data